This is a brief picto-blog of setting up the XL Big Green Egg for pizza. This is a fantastic arrangement for cooking at 700 degrees.

 Closeup of the tab.
-With the hinge at factory recommended settings, these tabs will rest against the inside of the lid and are designed to match the slope of the lid closure.
+With the hinge at factory recommended settings, these tabs will rest against the inside of the dome/lid and are designed to match the slope of the lid closure.

 If everything is aligned and fits, go back and start the fire.
 Open the chimney, or daisy wheel and close the Pizza-Porta side vents to let the chimney action bring the temperature up.
-Unlock the vents from the door as shown while they are cool.
+Unlock the vent locks from the door as shown while they are cool.

 Wait till the temperature reaches 500-550F before opening the side vents and closing the chimney.
 You can even use the BGE ceramic top cap.
 Once you make the change to using the side vents, it will take 10-15 minutes for things to settle.
 The dome heat may be 550 or 600, but the stones take a while to get up to temperature.
 Pizza dough will stick to the stone if it is below about 400F.

 Once the heat has soaked in you can adjust the bottom vent and side vents to match your temperature.
-I find that the temperature will climb as the walls and interior ceramic heats up, just damper down the bottom and sides to control.
+I find that the temperature will climb as the walls and interior ceramic heats up, just damper down the bottom and side vents to control the temperature.